 Baptist Health South Florida is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Baptist Health South Florida maintains responsibility for this program and its content.

-Teachers, administrators, school counselors, psychologists, social workers, family mediators, mental health workers, marriage and family therapists, social services agency personnel, juvenile and family-court judges, lawyers, law enforcement personnel, clergy, nurses, pediatricians, primary care physicians and psychiatrists.
+Teachers, administrators, school counselors, psychologists (intermediate), social workers, family mediators, mental health workers, marriage and family therapists, social services agency personnel, juvenile and family-court judges, lawyers, law enforcement personnel, clergy, nurses, pediatricians, primary care physicians and psychiatrists.

 - Implement evidence-based cognitive-behavioral interventions designed to reduce aggression with diverse populations.